Orlando represents a true melting pot of global cultures and customs which can be incorporated into any meeting or event.

 Updated Feb.
 5, 2025

-Orlando, continuously ranked as Cvent’s No. 1 meeting destination in the country, is committed to creating incredible meeting experiences for all attendees regardless of their gender, ethnicity or life stage.
-In fact, we strive to be the nation’s most inclusive travel destination overall.
+Orlando, continuously ranked as Cvent’s No. 1 meeting destination in the country, creates incredible meeting experiences for our attendees.

-The city’s welcoming atmosphere can be traced to our residents and their fascinating histories, which represent a true melting pot of global cultures and customs which can be seen in the multicultural festivals, museums, galleries, restaurants and other locally owned businesses that are found throughout Orlando’s diverse neighborhoods and districts.
+The city’s welcoming atmosphere can be traced to our residents and their fascinating histories, which represent a true melting pot of global cultures and customs which can be seen in the multicultural festivals, museums, galleries, restaurants and other locally-owned businesses that are found throughout Orlando’s neighborhoods and districts.

 Read on to discover how you can infuse these cultural influences into your next Orlando event.